I found one.

 I get excited because there aren't many people who've gone through an inhaler in a day and can claim to be former hardluck asthmatics and bronchodilatoraholics like me.

 technition drawing blood from the patient's anticubital area, and the patient had the nebulizer mouthpiece clipped between his teeth.

-I said to Kendra, "Well, Kendra, it looks like you're getting your lungs cleaned while you're drawing that blood.
+"Well, Kendra, it looks like you're getting your lungs cleaned while you're drawing that blood.

 The patient laughed, and so did Kendra.